zoffixznet/perl6.party/post/Perl-6-Hands-On-Workshop--Weatherapp--Part-1.md

 ## Preparation

-I'm be using Linux with bash shell.
+I'll be using Linux with bash shell.
 If you aren't, you can get a [good distro](http://www.bodhilinux.com/) and run it in [VirtualBox](https://www.virtualbox.org/wiki/Downloads), or just try to find what the equivalent commands are on your OS.
 It should be fairly easy.